The rules affect vehicles in the categories in the table below:

 MAM refers to the gross weight or plated weight of the vehicle and means the overall weight of the vehicle allowed on the road.
 Therefore, when fully loaded the vehicle cannot weigh more than its plated MAM.

-If the combined weight of the vehicle and the minimum load as required for the test weighs more than the plated Maximum Authorised Mass (MAM), the vehicle is not roadworthy and cannot be taken on the test.
+If you add the weight of the vehicle plus the weight of the minimum load together (as required for the test) and it weighs more than the plated Maximum Authorised Mass (MAM), the vehicle is not roadworthy and cannot be taken on the test.

 Real Total Mass (RTM)